ItsDhananjayDhumal/Arduino-Pong-Game/README.md

 ## Description
-Pong is one of the first ever computer games ever made.
+Pong is one of the first computer games ever made.
 We made pong game using Arduino microcontroller, which is displayed on 128 x 64 OLED screen.
 Game can be played in single player mode as well as two player mode.

 ## Table of contents
 1. [Libraries](#libraries)